Why Is My Hair So Oily? | 5 Factors That Make Hair Greasy

 Hair loss

 Clogged pores are a problem because they can also interfere with your hair growth.

 Your body regularly forms and sheds new skin cells in a process called cellular regeneration.
 However, when you have too much oil on your scalp, these dead skin cells get “stuck” in the pore, preventing new ones from coming to the surface.
-This can affect the ability of your hair to grow as it should and can even lead to hair loss.
+This can affect the ability of your hair to grow as it should, which can eventually lead to hair loss.

-• Use a balancing, sulfate, and paraben-free shampoo that will restore your scalp health.
+- Use a balancing, sulfate, and paraben-free shampoo that will restore your scalp health.

-• Consider taking a supplement to improve your scalp and hair health.
+- Consider taking a supplement to improve your scalp and hair health.

-• Get your nightly dose of shut-eye, as lack of sleep can increase sebum production.
+- Get your nightly dose of shut-eye – as lack of sleep can increase sebum production.

-• Consider what role your environment plays in making your hair greasy.
+- Consider what role your environment plays in making your hair greasy.

 How should I style oily hair?

-When it comes to oily hair, the last thing you might feel like doing is letting it down.
-Hairstyles can be an exciting alternative to letting your locks loose.
-Here are a few favorite styles that you can try out.
+On days in between washes, hairstyles can be an exciting alternative to letting your locks loose.
+Here are a few of our favorite styles that you can try out.

 Sleek ponytail

 For this classic and glamorous look, oily hair will actually work to your advantage.
 That’s because you probably won’t need any gel or mousse products to give you that slicked-back look.
 To get this style, simply brush your hair back into a high ponytail and secure it with an elastic.
-For bonus points, use a scrunchy that pops out.
+For bonus points, use a cute scrunchy that pops out.

 Embrace the wave